brainstormforce/custom-fonts/readme.txt

 == Screenshots ==

 1. Add new custom font
-2. Select your any custom font into the Customizer
+2. Select your any custom font into the Customizer of Astra Theme

 == Changelog ==

+v1.0.4
+* New: Added compatibility with Beaver Builder Theme, Beaver Builder Plugin and Elementor.

 v1.0.3
 * Fix: When two custom fonts are loaded on a site, only one of the fonts will be actually enqueued.